empire-penguin/empire-penguin/markdowncheat.md

 There are many ways to change the text in markdown.
-Use the * and _ around the word you want to italized.
+Use the * or _ around the word you want to italized.
 For example *Malarky*

 ```